nodeontrain/nodeontrain.xyz/tuts/deleting_users.md

 ### The destroy action

 The final step needed to complete the Users resource is to add delete links and a destroy action.
-We’ll start by adding a delete link for each user on the users index page, restricting access to administrative users.
+We'll start by adding a delete link for each user on the users index page, restricting access to administrative users.

 `public/partials/users/index.html`